Constance Edith Fowler: Early life and education

 Constance Edith Fowler was born June 2, 1907, in International Falls, Minnesota.
 She was the daughter of immigrants George Fowler, a butcher from England, and Matilda Einfeld (Braaker) Fowler, from Hamburg.
 The family lived in Aitken, Cuyuna, and Crosby, Minnesota, before moving to Pullman, Washington, in 1923, where she finished high school.
 She earned an A.B. at Washington State College in 1929, studying with the painter William McDermitt.
 She also studied for three terms at the University of Washington before moving to California, and later to Salem, Oregon in 1932.
 She enrolled during five summers at the University of Oregon, where she was supported by three summer Carnegie grants; she studied there with Walter R. B. Willcox and Andrew Vincent, earning an M.F.A. in 1940.

 Career

 In Salem during the depression, she gave art lessons for a dollar per session, and volunteered to run an art club for Willamette University students.
 In 1935 Fowler "became a founding faculty member of Willamette University’s art department".
 She taught art at Willamette University from 1935 to 1947, and from 1949 to 1956, she taught summer classes at Central Washington State and Bayview Summer College in Michigan.
 Fowler taught at Albion College in Michigan from 1947 until her retirement to Seal Rock, Oregon, in 1965, where she continued to exhibit locally.
-Afte a stroke in 1993, she lived in Milwaukie, Oregon, with her sister, and then went to a nursing home in Oregon City.
+After a stroke in 1993, she lived in Milwaukie, Oregon, with her sister, and then went to a nursing home in Oregon City.
 She died in 1996.